web-infra-dev/midscene/apps/site/docs/en/docs/more/prompting-tips.md

 For example:

-Good ✅:  "Find the search box, along with a region switch such as 'domestic', 'international'"
+Good ✅: "Find the search box (it should be along with a region switch, such as 'domestic' or 'international'), type 'headphone', and hit Enter."

-Bad ❌: "Lower Part of page"
+Bad ❌: "Search 'headphone'"

 ### Infer from the UI, not the DOM properties